hack-gpon/hack-gpon.github.io/_ont/ont-technicolor-afm0002.md

 ```
 1. The binary log will be placed inside: `/tmp/omcilog`
 2. You can convert it into a .pcap file using [omcilog2pcap](https://github.com/hack-gpon/omcilog2pcap)
-3. You can then open it with Wireshark by installing the OMCI plugin from [GitHub](https://github.com/hack-gpon/omci-wireshark-dissector)
+3. You can then open it with Wireshark by installing this OMCI plugin from [GitHub](https://github.com/hack-gpon/omci-wireshark-dissector)

 If you want to log everything since the stick boots, you can create a custom rootfs.
 Place the last command inside `etc/runomci.sh` as the last line of the file